leenyburger/sfu_landing_page_jekyll/_posts/2021-08-18-the-complete-guide-to-using-a-cdn-with-active-storage.md

 Also it made it tricker to switch storage providers.
 It was possible, but there were necessary DNS changes and the buckets still had to conform to the specified naming conventions.

+<i><mark style=”background-color: lightgrey”>

-With the new proxy feature switching storage providers is as easy as updating `storage.yml` in your rails application.
+With the new proxy feature switching storage providers is as easy as updating <i><mark style="background-color: lightgrey">storage.yml</mark style></i> in your rails application.
 You can also now easily use wildcard subdomains and have more freedom in naming your buckets.

 ## How do you implement this change?